ordina-jworks/ordina-jworks.github.io/_posts/2018-09-15-docker-networking-with-weave.md

 </p>

 ### Installing weave
-To install weave on an ubuntu system you can run following command:
+To install weave on an Ubuntu system you can run following command:

 ~~~~
 sudo curl -L git.io/weave -o /usr/local/bin/weave
 sudo chmod a+x /usr/local/bin/weave
 ~~~~

 If you want to install weave on another system take a look on the **[weave install page](https://www.weave.works/docs/net/latest/install/installing-weave/ "weave install page")**.
-On systems which don't support native docker you will have to setup something like docker-machine in order to get everything to work.
+On systems which don't support native Docker you will have to setup something like Docker-machine in order to get everything to work.

 We will need to run the weave install on both of the machines that we are going to use in this example.